The ultimate guide to car maintenance

 You can be fined up to £1,000 if you're caught without a valid certificate, but that's not the end of it.

-You can be fined up to £2,500, be banned from driving and/or face three penalty points if you're found driving a "dangerous" vehicle without an MOT.
+You can be fined up to £2,500, be banned from driving and/or face three penalty points if you're found driving a ‘dangerous’ vehicle without an MOT.

 It should be possible to carry out most regular car maintenance checks yourself and even some minor repair jobs.

-For instance, replacing a broken door mirror or headlight unit is usually possible.
-You won't just save money on labour, but you'll also be able to order the new (or nearly new in some cases) part yourself.
+You won't just save money on labour, but you'll also be able to order the new (or nearly new in some cases) parts yourself.

-2. Wheel and tyre-related
+• wheel and tyre-related

-3. Engine management issues
+• engine management issues

-Battery (DIY)
+Battery maintenance (DIY)

 The electrolyte level in the battery should always be within the specified limit on the outside of the battery.
-This should be checked monthly in accordance with your owner's manual and topped up with distilled water if necessary.

 Also, check regularly for signs of corrosion or dirt on top of the battery and around the terminals and connections.
-If you do spot any corrosion, you should clean the battery to prevent any problems.

 If your car battery dies and can't be recharged, you could tackle replacing it if you're up for a challenge but do your research first and stick to the safety guidelines.

-Engine coolant (DIY)
+Checking your engine coolant (DIY)

-Check the coolant level regularly if you want to avoid your engine overheating and make sure the correct water/anti-freeze mix is maintained.
-It only takes a minute, but it could save you a lot of money and hassle.
+Check the coolant level regularly if you want to avoid your engine overheating and make sure you maintain the correct water/anti-freeze mix.

-The mix is usually 50/50, but it's best to check your car's manual and ideally you want the protection level to be as low as -25°C. Only check and top up your coolant when the engine is cool.
+The mix is usually 50/50, but it's best to check your car's manual and ideally you want the protection level to be as low as -25°C.

-Check all four tyres for damage and tread depth regularly, and keep them pumped up to the correct pressure.
 Legally, the depth of the tread must be at least 1.6mm but, for peace of mind, 2-3mm is recommended.
-Remember, driving with defective tyres isn't just illegal, it's dangerous too.

 If you need a replacement, it's best to go to a professional tyre fitter or call a mobile company because it's a skilled job and specialist equipment is used.